Introduce yourself to the patient including your name and role.

 Confirm the patient’s name and date of birth.

-Explain the need to take a history
+Explain that you’d like to take a history from the patient.

-Facilitate the patient to expand on their presenting complaint if required.
+Facilitate the patient to expand on their presentingcomplaint if required:

 History of presenting complaint